hemerajs/hemera/packages/hemera-avro/README.md

 ### Implementation details:

 All data is transfered in the corresponding type except the payload.
 If you transfer a complex type like an object it is packed in a buffer and encoded/decoded to JSON.
 Primitive values are avro specific transfered.
+You can also define the schema of the payload see example 2.

-#### Example
+#### Example without payload schema

 ```js
 'use strict'